 - Youngsters like the illustrations and older kids liked reading the facts

 - Each chapter deals with a different country or coastal environment

 Inspired by book we set up a nature area in the home and then started a basic nature diary to record our find and adventures throughout the coming months.

 We switch out the book on our nature table regularly check out some of the other book we recommend for your nature area.

 Collecting for a Nature Table

 We collected different items on our nature walk and could not wait to get back home.
 Setting up a nature table was quite easy.
-We set up our nature table in our garden but could easily move it indoors if we wanted to.
+We set up our nature table in on a small table below a window so that natural light could enter.
 Some of our collection was quite big and was displayed on its own.
 Smaller items were placed in some clear, plastic containers.